Ketosis: What It Is, the Science Behind It, and When It Works Best

 • Nausea or sleep disruption

-Importantly, the “keto flu” is not a necessary or healthy part of metabolic adaptation.
-It usually indicates that the transition is too abrupt or too extreme—often lacking sufficient electrolytes, calories, or fat support.
-In functional medicine, this is interpreted as metabolic feedback, not failure.
+Importantly, the “keto flu” is not a required or healthy part of metabolic adaptation.
+In most cases, it signals that the transition is happening too abruptly or without adequate support—particularly electrolytes, calories, or fat intake.
+In functional medicine, we view this not as failure, but as metabolic feedback that the body needs a gentler approach.

 Common Causes of a Difficult Transition

-• Overly rapid carbohydrate restriction without gradual fat adaptation
+• Rapid carbohydrate restriction without allowing time for fat adaptation

 • Electrolyte depletion from increased urination and sodium loss